jugechengzi/WeiLiu.github.io/_pages/about.md

 Notes: "**$\Delta$**" means primarily recommended for reading.

+I am happy to say that a recent paper called [SSR](https://arxiv.org/abs/2403.07955) has taken our FR as a backbone.
+Congratulations on the great work of Yue et.al. and thanks for the citation.
+I also find that several recent works, such as [GR](https://ojs.aaai.org/index.php/AAAI/article/download/29783/31352) and [YOFO](https://arxiv.org/abs/2311.02344), have designed their experiments based on our open source code.
+Congratulations to all of them and I am really happy to know that my work is helping others.

 - Decoupling Representation and Knowledge for Few-Shot Intent Classification and Slot Filling.
 *Jie Han, Yixiong Zou, Haozhao Wang, Jun Wang, __Wei Liu__, Yao Wu, Tao Zhang, Ruixuan Li.*